EL Course Overview

 This experiential learning rotation occurs after completion of second year and before third year in the program for a duration of 4 weeks (160 hours).

-Students will continue to participate in direct patient care activities under the supervision of a qualified preceptor and will apply skills learned in patient care courses.
+Students participate in direct patient care activities under the supervision of a qualified preceptor in a hospital setting.
+Students will continue to apply and acquire new knowledge, professional, and patient care skills learned in previous practical experiences and courses in the program.

-Four Immersion Visits of 3 Hours Each at a Hospital Over Terms 1 & 2 Plus Speechcraft
+Six Immersion Visits of 3 Hours Each Focused on Hospital Pharmacy Over Terms 1 & 2

 Advanced Practice Experience: Hospital (320 Hours)